zod3vv/zukME/README.md

 - Does not bank for you
 - Does not start the instance for you
 - Does not deactivate buffs after completing the fight
+### Dependencies
+- Uses [SonSon's Prayer Flicker](https://github.com/sonsonmagro/Sonsons-Prayer-Flicker) for prayer management (already included as part of this repo)
+- Uses an old Timer library from nullopt
 # Tested with the following
 *NOTE: You'll notice that there are no BIS requirements.
 Using better stuff will probably speed things up a bit.*
 ### Gear